Debt Ratios for Home Financing

-The debt to income ratio is a tool lenders use to calculate how much money can be used for a monthly mortgage payment after you meet your other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to calculate how much of your income can be used for your monthly mortgage payment after you meet your various other monthly debt payments.

-Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+For the most part, conventional mortgage loans require a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+Recurring debt includes car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to help you pre-qualify to help you determine how large a mortgage you can afford.

 The Lending Source can walk you through the pitfalls of getting a mortgage.
 Give us a call: (973) 601-2122.